Ibera Greek tortoise for sale

 Testudo graeca subspecies are known to be some of the longest-lived of the tortoises.
 Reports suggest well into the 100s.
 In the wild, many do not live past the age of 20 due to predation and other factors.
 When kept safe and under optimum conditions, Greek tortoises thrive and can live to a ripe old age.
 Some have outlived their keepers.

-Cb Reptile is proud to offer OVER 20 species of healthy, captive-bred baby tortoises for sale including red foot tortoise for sale, yellow foot tortoise for sale, cherry head tortoise, sulcata tortoise, leopard tortoise, giant leopard tortoise, Greek tortoises for sale online, eastern hermann’s tortoises for sale, western hermann’s tortoise for sale, as well as many other species of tortoise for sale and turtles for sale.
-Land turtles, also known as box turtles for sale are also available at CB.
+Cb Reptile is proud to offer OVER 20 species of healthy, captive-bred baby tortoises for sale including red foot tortoise, yellow foot tortoise, cherry head tortoise as the most colorful.
+The large tortoise species include: sulcata tortoise, leopard tortoise, giant leopard tortoise.
+Small tortoise breeders also known as tiny tortoises include: Greek tortoise, hermann’s tortoise western hermann’s tortoise. as well as many other species of tortoise for sale and turtles for sale.
+Also we offer land turtles, also known as box turtles for sale are also available at CB.